 The Jaybird Freedom 2 are almost identical to the original Jaybird Freedom except for the new cable management clip that makes their design a bit more adjustable for different head shape and sizes.
 They also come with slightly better earbud-like tips that are more comfortable.
 However, apart from these minor changes the rest of the design and build quality is pretty much identical to the older model.
 They have the same sleek earbud design that's a lot smaller than the Jaybird X3 and most of the wireless in-ears we've tested, but their charging clip is bulky and cumbersome.
 They do not come in as many flashy color schemes as most sports headphones, but their subtle dark color scheme will work for most.
 They also come in a white and gold color variant if you want them to stick out a bit more.

-The Jaybird Freedom 2 are slightly more comfortable than the original Freedoms.
+The Jaybird Freedom 2 are slightly more comfortable than the original Freedoms and the Tarah.
 They come with a different set of tips that feel like a cross between a typical in-ear design and earbuds.
 This means they do not quite go as deeply into your ear canal as the original Jaybird Freedom, which most will prefer, but they're also not quite as comfortable as some of the Bose earbuds we've tested.
 On the upside, they will not cause any soreness or fatigue, even after hours of listening, and they're a good fit for fans of in-ears and earbuds alike.

 The Jaybird Freedom 2's control scheme is efficient and straightforward.
 They provide the essential functions; call/music, track skipping, and volume controls.
 The in-line remote is not as wide or as responsive as that of the Jaybird X3, but it's simple and easy-to-use.
 The buttons provide slightly more feedback than the original, but it's not very noticeable.